missionpinball/mpf-docs/displays/widgets/segment_display_emulator/how_to.rst

    #! assert_slide_on_top window_slide_1 window

 As you can see there are a lot of configuration options to modify the rendering of the segment display segments/characters.
 This leads to a lot of very different looks for the resulting characters.
+One important item to note is the name parameter of the segment display emulator must match the name of the hardware segment display in MPF that we wish to connect to.

 4. Configure the slide to show when MPF starts
 ----------------------------------------------